Our World Missions Offering, with a goal of $2 million, helps bring the Good News of Salvation to people around the world.

 “We are just one of a lot of supporters,” Jarrett said.
 “But from us they get a lot of coaching and prayer and mission teams.
 For a young church, prayer, mission teams and coaching are the top three things.”

-Some of those churches eventually become part of the Prestonwood Network, which gives them access to Prestonwood and its ministry team, Pastor Jack Graham’s leadership and his sermons, and retreats that take place four times a year, he said.
+Some of those churches eventually become part of the Prestonwood Network, which gives them access to Prestonwood and its ministry team, Senior Pastor Jack Graham’s leadership and his sermons, and retreats that take place four times a year, he said.

 “They feel like they’re doing it on their own—that’s what most of these young pastors would say.
 But we have a relationship with them that provides support in all sorts of ways,” Jarrett said.
 “That’s a big part of what the network does.”